dymmond/edgy/docs/reference-foreignkey.md

 ```

 The `ModelRef` when creating and declaring it makes it **mandatory** to populate the `__model__`
 attribute or else it won't know what to do and it will raise a `ModelReferenceError`.
-This is good,
+This is good and
 means you can't miss it even if you wanted to.

 The `__model__` attribute can be the [model][models] itself or a string model name.